What You Need To Know

 If your home needs more than a few improvements and something closer to a complete transformation, then you’ll need to look for a rehab loan.
 Unfortunately, this isn’t something the VA provides.
 The VA requires you to either buy a home that is move-in ready or will be if you’re using a construction loan.
 If your home needs deep, non-cosmetic repairs, you don’t qualify for the VA’s Home Improvement Loan.
 This means that the gorgeous 1930’s Farm House you bought with foundation issues won’t be covered through the VA.
 If this is you, there are other options out there.

 The FHA 203K loan is a government-insured program.
 It’s perfect for any purchase that requires extensive repairs.
 This particular loan also covers unfinished construction, flipping (the home must be occupied), foreclosures, and condemned or abandoned property.

 What is the best loan for home improvements?

 The loan that is best for home improvements depends on what type of improvements you want to make.
-If you’re planning to make a cosmetic improvement, the VA Home Improvement Loan may be perfect for you.
+If you plan to make a cosmetic improvement, the VA Home Improvement Loan may be perfect for you.
 Are you planning to make non-cosmetic repairs?
 Maybe the FHA 203K loan is perfect for you.
 The type of loan also depends on how much you need.
-If you’re planning to make energy efficient changes, the VA will lend you up to $6,000, but any more than that you’ll have to look elsewhere.
+If you’re planning to make energy-efficient changes, the VA will lend you up to $6,000, but any more than that, you’ll have to look elsewhere.
 If you want to make more general repairs or improvements, but the total loan cost is going to be more than the county’s loan limit, you’ll have to look for another loan option as well if you don’t’ want to make a down-payment.